harmony-one/horizon/docs/DEVELOPER.md

 | Production  | mainnet  | Harmony production network  | hosted by harmony              |
 | Production  | ethereum | Ethereum production network | hosted using infura or alchemy |

-*Note: network configuration can be found in hardhat.config.ts*
+*Note: network configuration can be found in hardhat.config.ts and we have a harmony specific focus (e.g. localnet, testnet and mainnet refer to Harmony networks) and Ethereum networks are defined by name (e.g. hardhat, ropsten and ethereum)*

 ### Running Local Nodes